Vaccinium corymbosum

-Vaccinium corymbosum, the northern highbush blueberry, is a North American species of blueberry which has become a food crop of significant economic importance.
-It is native to eastern Canada and the eastern and southern United States, from Ontario east to Nova Scotia and south as far as Florida and eastern Texas.
-It is also naturalized in other places: Europe, Japan, New Zealand, the Pacific Northwest of North America, etc. Other common names include blue huckleberry, tall huckleberry, swamp huckleberry, high blueberry, and swamp blueberry.
+Vaccinium corymbosum, the northern highbush blueberry, is a North American species of blueberry.
+Other common names include blue huckleberry, tall huckleberry, swamp huckleberry, high blueberry, and swamp blueberry.

 Description

 Vaccinium corymbosum is a deciduous shrub growing to 6–12 ft tall and wide.
 It is often found in dense thickets.
 The dark glossy green leaves are elliptical and up to 2 in long.
 In autumn, the leaves turn to a brilliant red, orange, yellow, and/or purple.